 Additionally, the bill adds a new section, 11-34.1-15, which provides immunity from citation, arrest, or prosecution for individuals who witness or are victims of a crime related to prostitution, provided they report it to law enforcement in good faith.
-This immunity applies if the crime occurred around the same time as the prohibited conduct and is intended to encourage cooperation with law enforcement.
+This immunity applies if the crime occurred in connection with the prohibited conduct outlined in the law.
 The definition of "victim" is clarified to include those who have sustained personal injury or loss of property directly attributable to the criminal conduct of another person.
-The act will take effect upon passage.
+The act is set to take effect upon passage.

 Statutes affected: